 in your mouth, you have had reflux.
 Sometimes the LES relaxes at the wrong times.

-Often your child will just have a bad taste in his or her mouth.
-Or your child may
+Often your child will just have a bad taste in their mouth.
+Or your child may have

 Babies are more likely to have a weak LES.
 This makes the LES relax when it should